bibek-bhusal03/bibek-bhusal03/README.md

 - 🌱 I’m currently learning back-end development
 - 👯 I’m looking to work with more clients
-- 🥅 2023 Goals: Learn more about back-end
+- 🥅 2023 Goal: Learn more about back-end
 - ⚡ Fun fact: I love to read and workout

 ### Connect with me: